 Anyone up for snorkeling above a volcano?
 If the answer is yes, you are not alone.
-Snorkeling at Champagne Reef, an area known for its volcanic activity, happens to be on "bucket lists" world wide.
+Snorkeling at Champagne Reef, an area known for its volcanic activity, happens to be on "bucket lists" worldwide.
 And no surprise since the site is ranked as one of the top snorkeling venues in the world.

 Dominica is actually home to nine active volcanoes, but at Champagne Reef, you get to experience the geothermal activity by snorkeling through it!
 At the site, Dominica’s subterranean geothermal activity actually pushes up through tiny cracks on the sea floor.
 This fills the water with small, warm bubbles, hence giving the reef its name.

 Luckily it is not just humans who find swimming in a giant bottle of bubbly to their taste.
-This same activity and venting attracts some very special creatures as well.
+This same activity and venting attract some very special creatures as well.
 This is a great spot to look for sea horses, frog fish, parrot fish and even Flying Gurnards among the colorful gardens of hard and soft coral and sponges.

 Guided Snorkeling Trips

-If you are coming from a cruise ship, you will board a powered catamaran two minutes walk from where the Cruise Ship docks.
-Once aboard, the Captain will give the safety briefing to the snorkel group and safety waivers must be filled out by each snorkeler.
+If you are coming from a cruise ship, you will board a powered catamaran two minutes' walk from where the Cruise Ship docks.
+Once aboard, the captain will give the safety briefing to the snorkel group and safety waivers must be filled out by each snorkeler.
 Snorkel equipment will be distributed and fitted by each person.